 #2 Work collectively

 It is even more important to ensure as a duo or group you work the dynamics individually to work collectively while singing in a group.

 Just because individuals singing in a group have their own role, doesn’t mean that there can’t be interaction within the group.
 Interaction and engagement with each other can show chemistry and unification.
 This is all part of an act’s image.
 You want fans to feel that you are fun and want to be part of the group.
 It’s often difficult for groups to interact with each other, as they’re too focused on what they have to do.

 To avoid this it’s best to work out how to interact with each other when rehearsing for your performance.

 #4 Think about your image

-Having a strong image, as with any act, is even more important with a group to express an identity that can help to develop the act as a brand.
+Having a strong image, as with any act, is even more important with a girl group or boy band to express an identity that can help to develop the act as a brand.

 #5 Practice your routines

 Singing in a group or duo you should bank on having to work twice as hard to get it flawless, especially in terms of performance.
 Just singing won’t be enough.
 A good way of enhancing a performance singing in a group or duo is by incorporating a routine into a performance.
 This keeps the audience watching and shows the group are more than just individuals singing, they are a group that can sing and perform.